showermat/graphmon/README.md

 Negative numbers are counted properly but are graphed as though they were 0.
 Lines containing anything but a valid integer are not counted and are displayed as an asterisk with no bar.
 A line containing only a single hyphen will create a visual separator in the output.
 Numbers that are too wide to fit on top of a bar are replaced by a single asterisk.
 Changing the constant BAR_W in the source allows the width of bars to be easily changed.

+### Command-Line Flags

+  - `-m MAX`: Manually set the maximum value of displayed bars, preventing the program from dynamically determining the scale
+  - `-u`: Use Unicode to draw sub-character-height bars, increasing the vertical resolution by eight times.
+Won't work if the font doesn't have glyphs for eighth blocks